openmiblab/tutorial-cluster/README.md

-# Tutorial and template for running jobs on the HPC in Sheffield
+# Running jobs on the HPC in Sheffield: a tutorial

 ## 📚 Aim